-1.2 Revisions to MILDOS-AREA
+1.2 Revisions to MILDOS

-Version 4 of MILDOS-AREA was written to be executed on PCs running on Windows 7 and 8 operating systems (OSs).
+As of version 4.1, MILDOS-AREA is now known once again simply as MILDOS.
+Versions 4.02 and later of the code are 64-bit applications written to be executed on PCs running on Windows 7 through 10 operating systems (OSs).
 The components used in the code to enhance program operation and performance were selected based on, when possible, minimizing potential installation problems on user machines and promoting code longevity (i.e., using stable components or methods that would not likely be affected by near-term changes in the OS or related functions).

 Since the introduction of in situ leach uranium recovery facility calculations into MILDOS-AREA, the code's Visual Basic GUI performed preparatory calculations for input to the main FORTRAN calculations written for the original uranium ore calculations.
-All calculations are now performed together, in Visual Basic .Net (VB.Net); they are separate from the user input.
+All MILDOS4 calculations are now performed together, in Visual Basic .Net (VB.Net); they are separate from the user input.